 Hartman moved on to Nickelodeon as soon as his contract with HB expired to work on a slightly similar show, Oh Yeah!
 Cartoons.
 There, he created several shorts that would eventually become The Fairly Oddparents, one of the station's longest running shows (the Oh Yeah! shorts were retroactively named "Season Zero").
 In fact, something else Hartman and MacFarlane have in common: their animated shows are the only ones to ever get Uncanceled twice.
 Hartman has since produced three more shows for the station, Danny Phantom, Tuff Puppy and Bunsen Is a Beast, making him second to Klasky-Csupo as Nick's most prolific creator.
-Nothing, however, can last forever, and in February 2018, Hartman announced his resignation from the company after 20 years of employment.
-Hartman quickly assured that he was still working on projects, saying that he is currently developing a show named Elf Detective for his YouTube channel, as well as working with Cartoon Network on another show called Dynamice!.
+In 2018, he parted ways with the company after twenty years of employment, assuring fans that he was still hard at work on new shows, including Elf Detective for his YouTube channel.
+He would also make a return to Cartoon Network for the action comedy Dynamice!.

 Hartman's cartoons are instantly recognizable: visually, his character designs tend to be angular and have thick outlines.
 Most notable is that his are the few characters in TV animation to have colored eyes rather than black circles.
 Writing wise, expect the characters to be so self-aware that you might be asking them if they're holding up the fourth wall, as well as a healthy does of pop culture references, both modern and not so modern.